Board Member Biographies

 Previously, Mr. Escobar served as managing program director for leadership, communications and external affairs at the Episcopal Church Foundation.
 He earned a Master of Divinity degree from Union Theological Seminary in 2007 and served as the communications assistant to then-Presiding Bishop Katharine Jefferts Schori from 2007 to 2010.

-Mr. Escobar is a member of the board of directors of Forward Movement and serves on the advisory council of Duke Divinity School’s Leadership programs and Episcopal Relief & Development’s Church Programs Committee.
+Mr. Escobar is past chair of the board of directors of Forward Movement and now serves as co-chair of the Friends of Forward Movement board.

 He grew up in the Texas hill country and attended Our Lady of the Lake University in San Antonio, Texas, where he studied the Roman Catholic social justice tradition, Latin American liberation theologies, and minored in Spanish.
-He joined the Episcopal Church through St. Mary’s, West Harlem, drawn by the congregation’s diversity and commitment to social justice, and is now a member of All Saints Episcopal Church in Park Slope, Brooklyn.
+He joined the Episcopal Church through St. Mary’s, West Harlem, drawn by the congregation’s diversity and commitment to social justice, and is sponsored for ordination through All Saints, Park Slope and San Andrés, Sunset Park Brooklyn.

 Paul Faeth (Province IV)